 The line between the main idea of a passage and the supporting details included within it can sometimes be blurry.
 But by actively reading, summarizing, and asking questions of the text as we read it, we can do a better job of identifying the most important points being made in the passage to improve the speed and quality of our reading comprehension.

 These are only one small part of our standards-aligned English lessons designed to help make students into better readers and writers.
-You can also check out our grammar lessons be able to further build your students’ confidence and skills in reading and writing.
+You can also check out our sight word lessons to build student vocabularies and improve their reading comprehension.
+To get started, create a Gynzy account and start delivering, customizing, and creating engaging lessons today.